m-j-w/CpuId.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/q34wl2a441dy87gy?svg=true)](https://ci.appveyor.com/project/m-j-w/cpuid-jl)
 [![codecov](https://codecov.io/gh/m-j-w/CpuId.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/m-j-w/CpuId.jl)

-Expected to work at least on Julia 0.6, Linux with Intel compatible CPUs.
+Expected to work in general on Julia 0.5 and 0.6, on Linux, Mac and Windows with Intel compatible CPUs (which include e.g. AMD).

 ## Motivation

 Besides the obvious reason to gather information for diagnostics, the CPU provides valuable information when aiming at increasing the efficiency of code.
-Such usecases could be to taylor the size of working sets of data according to the available cache sizes, to detect when the code is executed in a virtual machine (hypervisor), or to determine the size of the largest SIMD registers available.
+Such usecases could be to tailor the size of working sets of data according to the available cache sizes, to detect when the code is executed in a virtual machine (hypervisor), or to determine the size of the largest SIMD registers available.
 This information is obtained by directly querying the CPU through